Skip to main content

 3. Distributing the Common Assessment

 Once your assessments are tagged, configured, and organized, you’re ready to share them with teachers.
+There are multiple methods to distribute Common Assessments and define which individual teachers or teams will have access to them.

 • Move the assessments into a folder